sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 CI=true npx playwright test --update-snapshots
 ```

+This can also be done in the CI pipeline with the manual job `test-e2e-update-snapshots`.

 **Note** This should only be done when you add new components or you have made changes to existing ones and have verified everything is correct!

 #### Merge request